-- 484. Gray Wolf: A habitat generalist, the gray wolf originally occupied most habitat types in North America.
-They show no preference for one cover type over another and successfully utilize alpine, forest, grassland, shrubland, and woodland habitats across their range.
+across their range.
 Once thought to require wilderness areas with little to no human disturbance, recent range expansions have demonstrated the species' ability to tolerate higher rates of anthropogenic development than previously thought.
 Given abundant prey and low rates of human-caused mortality, wolves can survive in proximity to human-dominated environments.
-The gray wolf was removed from Minnesota species of special concern status in 2013, and is being considered for delisting at the federal level.530 - 485.
-Minnesota Power will support the lead federal agency in consultation with the USFWS to develop necessary avoidance and mitigation measures for this species.531 - 486.
-Piping Plover: The Great Lakes Population of Piping Plovers is migratory, and nests along sandy gravel shorelines of large lakes and rivers in the upper Midwest, including the shores of Lake Superior near Duluth.
+The gray wolf was removed from Minnesota species of special concern status in 2013 and is being considered for delisting at the federal level.580

+- 521. Minnesota Power will support the lead federal agency, in consultation with the USFWS, to develop necessary avoidance and mitigation measures for this species.581 - 522.
+Piping Plover: The Great Lakes population of piping plovers is migratory, and nests along sandy gravel shorelines of large lakes and rivers in the upper Midwest, including the shores of Lake Superior near Duluth.
 The species can also be found in sand and gravel mine sandpits, lake shore housing developments, and reservoir shorelines.
-There has not been successful nesting of piping plovers in Minnesota in over 25 years.532 - 487.
-Suitable habitat for the Piping Plover is not present within the Project Study Area; therefore, impacts are not anticipated, and no mitigation is proposed.533 - 488.
-Monarch Butterfly: The monarch butterfly is a large butterfly with an approximate 3-4-inch wingspan and characterized by bright orange coloring on the wings, with distinctive black borders and veining.
-The species can be found in a wide variety of habitats including prairies, grasslands, urban gardens, road ditches, and agricultural fields, provided a supply of nectaring plants are available for adult foraging and milkweed plants for both laying eggs and as a food source for caterpillars.
-Potential impacts to monarch butterflies could be reduced by minimizing the removal of flowering plants.534 - 489.
-Suitable habitat for monarchs may be present within the Project Study Area.
-If the USFWS determines the species should be listed and protections for the species will coincide with Project planning, permitting, and/or construction, Minnesota Power will review Project activities for potential impacts to the species, develop appropriate avoidance and mitigation measures, and consult with the USFWS as appropriate.535
+There has not been successful nesting of piping plovers in Minnesota in over 25 years.
+582 - 523.
+Suitable habitat for the piping plover is not present within the project study area.
+Therefore, impacts are not anticipated, and no mitigation is proposed.583 - 524.
+Monarch Butterfly: The monarch butterfly is a large butterfly with an approximate three-to-four-inch wingspan.
+The monarch butterfly is characterized by bright orange coloring on the wings, with distinctive black borders and veining.
+The species can be found in a wide variety of habitats, including prairies, grasslands, urban gardens, road ditches, and agricultural fields, provided a supply of nectaring plants are available for adult foraging and milkweed plants are available for both laying eggs and as a food source for caterpillars.
+Potential impacts to monarch butterflies could be reduced by minimizing the removal of flowering plants.584 - 525.
+Suitable habitat for monarchs may be present within the project study area.
+If the USFWS determines the species should be listed and protections for the species will coincide with project planning, permitting, and/or construction, Minnesota Power will review project activities for potential impacts to the species, develop appropriate avoidance and mitigation measures, and consult with the USFWS as appropriate.
+585